Overview

 The following RAM & CPU Threshold settings are available for configuration:

-- Minimum Memory (MB): Sets the lowest memory limit to which the service can be scaled down by Autoscaler.
+- Minimum Memory (MB): Sets the lowest container size the service can be scaled down to.

-- Memory Scale Up Percentage: Specifies the percentage of the current memory limit at which the service’s memory usage triggers an up-scaling action.
+- Memory Scale Up Percentage: Specifies a threshold based on a percentage of the current memory limit at which the service’s memory usage triggers a scale up.

 - Memory Optimized Memory/CPU Ratio Threshold: Establishes the ratio of Memory (in GB) to CPU (in CPUs) at which values exceeding the threshold prompt a shift to an R (Memory Optimized) profile.